The Headline Number: A 10%–15% Service Fee

 Fee Red Flags Checklist

-- ⚠️Recurring seller subscriptions: You pay even if you don't sell.
+- ⚠️Recurring seller platform fees: You pay even if you don't sell.
 Great for the platform, brutal for new creators.

-- ⚠️"Keep X%" without mentioning fixed costs: If they brag about commissions but won't talk about other fees, be suspicious.
+- ⚠️"Keep X%" without mentioning fixed costs: If they brag about percentages but won't talk about other fees, be suspicious.

 - ⚠️Confusing payout rules or thresholds: The more hoops you have to jump through to withdraw, the easier it is for small balances to get stuck.